JLee151/MDB/README.md

 # MDB (Movie Database)
 - Putting the MDB in IMDB
-- Project done for CSE 111 - Database Systems
+- Project done for CSE 111 - Database Systems (Fall 2015)